dan-k-park/Advice-Board/README.md

 5) The login page provides the option to login with a preexisting username (included in seed file) or register as a new user

-As a user, I can: <br>
+A user can: <br>
-• Add a new piece of advice to a category (Create)
+• Add a new piece of advice to a category

 • View a collection of categories each containing different pieces of advice (Read)

-• Edit a piece of advice (Update)
+• Edit a piece of advice

-• Delete a piece of advice (Delete)
+• Delete a piece of advice

 • Create/login to an account

 • Post comments on advice given by others

-• View all advice available for Mod 2
+• View all available pieces of advice

 • View a profile page which includes every piece of advice I've submitted

-# Mod-2-Project